 These dependencies mean that your project has a definite natural order.
 Depending on the complexity of your project, though, this can become quite a headache.
 (There are some tools that can help, though, and we will look at those soon.)

-Once you have organized which tasks need to come first, you will find that your timeline is beginning to adopt a more conventional shape.
+Once you have organized which tasks need to occur first, you will find that your timeline is beginning to adopt a more conventional shape.

 5. Calculate the time required for each task